srimali12345/Team-Portfolio-Management-Dashboard-Frontend/README.md

   **Axios** handles HTTP requests to the backend for dynamic data operations.

 - **Authentication & Authorization:**
-  Role-based access (Admin & Viewer) is enforced using JWT tokens or a similar mechanism.
+  Role-based access (Admin & Viewer) is enforced using JWT tokens  mechanism.

 - **Code Quality:**
   **ESLint** ensures a consistent coding style and avoids common errors.